 Because a bunch of keys is a bunch of hassle

 The average household has nine sets of keys.
 Do you know where all of yours are right now?
 Sherlock will.
 It lets you quickly send secure, virtual keys to people you trust to use once, or give a permanent virtual key to friends and family.
 You’ll know when they’re used, you can revoke them at any time, and they can’t be lost or stolen.

 One thing less to squeeze into your pocket or purse

-Sherlock and his virtual keys work with any phone, PC or tablet, via app, website or even text message.
+Sherlock currently works with your iPhone, or through a simple text message.
 That means you, and those you trust, can use it with a smart – or a less smart – phone.
 Perfect for grandma.

 As safe as, um, houses